cjlee112/phenoseq/doc/reference/analyze.rst

    *snps*: a list of :class:`SNP` objects.

-   *al*: an alignment of genome sequence intervals to exon annotations.
+   *al*: an alignment of genome sequence intervals to gene annotations.

-   *dna*: the chromosome sequence object on which the exon annotations are aligned.
+   *dna*: the chromosome sequence object on which the gene annotations are aligned.

 SNP Impact filtering functions